dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

   **Default**: Not configured
   BitLocker CSP: [SystemDrivesRecoveryMessage](https://go.microsoft.com/fwlink/?linkid=872530)

-  - **Enable** - Configure the message and URL that are displayed on the pre-boot key recovery screen.
+  - **Enable** - Configure the message and URL that display on the pre-boot key recovery screen.
   - **Not configured** - Disable this feature.

   When set to *Enable*, you can configure the following setting: